Fr0benius/contest-ninja/README.md

 - Allow configuration options:
   - Instead of dumping files in the current directory, add the option to find the directory for the particular contest
   - Configurable default for executable name
+  - Put test case inputs and outputs in a single file.
+This would make it easier to add new tests.
 - Instead of depending on the Competitive Companion extension, directly query the contest servers.
 - Tool can compile problem solutions instead of requiring an existing executable
 - Stress testing: given a wrong solution, slow solution, and a generator - find a failing test case (and add it to the problem's test suite)